 401(k) Beneficiary Rules and Restrictions

 Really, an individual can choose anyone they want to be a 401(k) beneficiary, with a few limitations.
-There are only a few restrictions and requirements on who may be named a beneficiary.

 • Minor children cannot be direct beneficiaries.
 They must have a named guardian oversee the inherited funds on their behalf, which will be chosen by a court if not specifically named.
 Choosing a reliable guardian helps to ensure the children’s inheritance is managed well until they reach adulthood.